Close Menu

 Providers of Home Buyer Education

-Many groups teach people about buying a home.
+Many groups teach people how to buy a home.
 These groups include nonprofit housing counselors, for-profit companies, and government-supported agencies.
 Each provider has a different focus.
-Nonprofits may focus on how affordable they are and how they help the community.
+Nonprofits may focus on their affordability and the help they provide to the community.
 Private providers often offer flexible online courses and quick certificates.

 Choosing a reputable provider matters.
 Look for organizations with transparent curricula, qualified instructors, and clear policies on refunds or access.
 Some lenders and grant programs also have preferred or approved providers.
 This is important if the class is needed for some down payment assistance programs.